CQCL/pytket-docs/README.md

 This repository contains the pytket user manual and example notebooks content in the `docs` directory.
 It does not contain source code for pytket itself.
 The source code is maintained on the [tket repository](https://github.com/CQCL/tket).

-The manual and examples are built and deployed as html pages using the [jupyter-sphinx](https://jupyter-sphinx.readthedocs.io/en/latest/) and [myst-nb](https://myst-nb.readthedocs.io/en/latest/) libraries.
+The manual and examples are built and deployed as html pages using the [myst-nb](https://myst-nb.readthedocs.io/en/latest/) library.
 Instructions on building the docs locally can be found [here](https://github.com/CQCL/pytket-docs/blob/main/docs/README.md).

 Note that the TKET website is not deployed from this repository.
 This repository just contains the content for the documentation.